top of page

 • goals for the year (can be included in the welcome note)

 • what the PTA/PTO does at your school.
-This can be an overview of how you spend your fundraising dollars (e.g. a pie chart) or just some examples of things you have done over the last few school years.
+This can be an overview of how you spend your fundraising dollars (e.g., a pie chart) or just some examples of things you have done over the last few school years.

-Other nice to have items are:
+Other nice-to-have items are:

 • social media site